Answered By: Abigail Caraccio Last Updated: Aug 30, 2017 Views: 4709

 - Altering a previously graded exam or assignment for purposes of a grade appeal or for gaining points in a regarding process

 Do you have a question about the Code of Conduct?
-Find out how to get in touch with an academic advisor for more information.
+Find out how to get in touch with a Student Success Advisor for more information.